How to recognize and avoid tech support scams

 If you do happen to get a pop-up on your computer from an official Norton product, it may look like the examples below, depending on what product you may have.
-Keep in mind that when the software detects a threat, it will never ask you to call support via a toll-free number:
+Keep in mind that when the software detects a threat, it will never ask you to call support via a toll-free number.

-What to do if you’ve been scammed:
+What to do if you’ve been scammed

-- Change your passwords: to your computer, to financial institutions, to your Norton Account and any other password-protected websites that you visit.
+- Change your passwords: to your computer, to financial institutions, to your Norton Account and to any other password-protected websites that you visit.

 - Run a Full System Scan for viruses on your computer.